-Prerequisite: DPSYS 235
+Prerequisite: DPSYS 235 or permission of instructor.

 DPSYS 248 Business Information Systems Design (5)

 An "end user" oriented course in systems analysis and design with emphasis on accounting and other business systems.
 Students will be introduced to the terminology, procedures and tools used by the systems analyst.
 Discussion of input, processing, output controls and documentation.